dbarnas/Biometry/Lectures/Midterm1/Class_5.md

 - As sample size (n) increases, the means of samples drawn from a population of any distribution approach the normal distribution
 - the distribution of many means will always be a normal distribution (works with larger sample sizes)
 - if the sample size is really large, if we took a bunch of means of our samples, we would get a normal distribution of means
-  - and we can use that distribution of means to make inferences now that was have a normal distribution (even if our original data not averages wasn't normally distributed)
+  - and we can use that distribution of means to make inferences now that we have a normal distribution (even if our original data not averages wasn't normally distributed)
 - at the center of our normal distribution of means should lie the population mean
   - we know then that if we take the 95% confidence interval of our sample mean, there's a 95% chance of our population mean being within that range
 - if we take the standard devaition of those means, we get our standard error